 The American steel industry has seen a lot over its illustrious history.
 From its rise following the Civil War, throughout its downfall in the latter half of the 20th century, and now during its current state with new regulations bringing about a trade war within the global market.
 Steel has been the backbone of innovation and the economic growth of our great nation for centuries.

-Today, the U.S. steel industry consists of approximately 100 supply and production facilities, employs nearly 400,000 workers1, and supports the livelihood of millions of Americans.
+Today, the steel industry in the U.S. consists of approximately 100 supply and production facilities, employs nearly 400,000 workers1, and supports the livelihood of millions of Americans.
 Steel is also the most recycled material on the planet, with over 60 million tons recycled every year.
 That's more than aluminum, copper, paper, glass, and plastic combined.
 With technological advances making it stronger and even lighter, steel truly is the material we are using to build the future.

 Where did it all begin?
 Why did it fall so severely?
 And what does the future of the industry look like for our country?
 The answers to these questions need to be understood if you want to grasp the current state of American steel.
 Only by understanding what we’ve been through can we ensure that the future of this great American industry is bright.

 The Rise of American Steel

 The production of steel has been around for a long time.
-However, it wasn’t until the 19th century, when technological advances made the production cheaper and the quality of the product much greater, that the manufacturing of stainless steel material became a prominent industry.
+However, it wasn’t until the 19th century, when technological advances made production cheaper and the quality of the product much greater, that the manufacturing of stainless steel material became a prominent industry.
 In America, rich deposits of iron ore around Lake Superior and abundant coal in Pennsylvania allowed for the Midwest to become a hotbed for American manufacturing.